facebookresearch/seamless_communication/scripts/m4t/predict/README.md

 ```bash
 m4t_predict <path_to_input_audio> asr <tgt_lang>
 ```

-Note that it takes 16kHz audio now.
+Please set --ngram-filtering to True to get the same translation performance as the [demo](https://seamless.metademolab.com/).

+The input audio must be 16kHz currently.
 Here's how you could resample your audio:
 ```python
 import torchaudio
 resample_rate = 16000